How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • What is their daily struggle while commuting to work?

-• Struggles for a project manager might be to visualize his personal tasks in the morning, visualize his team’s tasks for the day, create shareable databases for knowledge sharing & automation between the two.
+• A project manager’s struggles might include visualizing his personal tasks in the morning, visualizing his team’s tasks for the day, and creating shareable databases for knowledge sharing and automation between the two.

-• Struggle of a digital marketer may be to handle internal teams of content writers & external vendors (content writers) for the same project effectively.
+• A digital marketer’s struggle may be to effectively manage internal teams of content writers and external vendors (content writers) for the same project.

 • Pain Points

-• Pain point of small businesses in Canada could be friction in getting financial support from institutions.
+• The pain point of small businesses in Canada could be friction in getting financial support from institutions.

-• Pain point of a manufacturing company in USA could be shortage of employees in the market.
+• The pain point of a manufacturing company in the USA could be a shortage of employees in the market.

-• Another example for a medium business could that their administrative works keeps getting out of hand.
+• Another example for a medium business could be that their administrative work keeps getting out of hand.

 • Desires

-• Desire of a food blogger might be to manage their restaurant visits and writing reviews while still maintaining their day jobs.
+• A food blogger’s desire might be to manage restaurant visits and write reviews while still maintaining their day jobs.

-• Want of a copywriter could be to reduce his proofreading time so that he can produce more content per day.
+• A copywriter’s goal could be to reduce his proofreading time so that he can produce more content per day.

-• Want of a SEO executive could be to have SEO SOPs, Temples tailored for his projects so that his turnaround time for tasks related to his project goes down.
+• An SEO executive’s desire could be to have SEO SOPs and Templates tailored for his projects so that his turnaround time for tasks related to his project goes down.

 More context for creating audience personas

-You can add other elements you think are necessary for you to know.
+You can add other elements you think are necessary.
 Adding these would depend on your niche and your use case.

-Once you have this information, you will have a much clearer idea on some broad topics as well as specific content topics that you would like the content on.
+Once you have this information, you will have a much clearer idea of some broad topics and specific content topics that you would like the content on.

-Please note that a B2B audience persona can have lesser and other typical elements such as their role in decision making, type of company they work with, the software/brands they are exposed to, their professional goals etc.
+Please note that a B2B audience persona can have lesser and other typical elements such as their role in decision-making, the type of company they work with, the software/brands they are exposed to, their professional goals, etc.

-It is a good idea to create a template in spreadsheet including the above elements.
-Once you are done, you can create multiple personas and give each persona a separate worksheet.
+It is a good idea to create a template in a spreadsheet that includes the above elements.
+Once done, you can create multiple personas and give each persona a separate worksheet.

-A worksheet could also contain topics or clusters that you may create content on.
-Other than that, it can contain YouTube videos, market research, other resources related to your avatar habits on buying, evaluating, researching etc.
+A worksheet could also contain topics or clusters on which you may create content.
+It can also contain YouTube videos, market research, and other resources related to your avatar’s buying, evaluating, researching, etc. habits.

 Creating an audience persona for finding blog topics

-What if you do not have enough data to get these insights?
-There is a way around that.
-You Competitors!
+What if you do not have enough data to gain these insights?
+There is a way around that—you Competitors!

-Find competitors closest to you in terms of target audience, offerings and positioning.
+Find competitors closest to you regarding target audience, offerings and positioning.

 Put it in the market explorer tool of SEMrush and click on the Audience tab: